-Here at Humans in the Loop, as a member of the computer vision ecosystem, we know the importance of finding good image labeling and annotation tools in creating accurate and useful datasets.
-To this end on our blog, you can find our Tools we love series where we deep dive into some of our favorite annotation tools as well as our picks for the best annotation tools for 2019, 2020, and 2021.
+Here at Humans in the Loop we know the importance of finding good image labeling and annotation tools in creating accurate and useful datasets.
+On our blog, you can find our Tools we love series where we deep dive into some of our favorite annotation tools as well as our picks for the best annotation tools for 2019, 2020, and 2021.

 With the growth of the image annotation space, we have seen an upsurge in the availability of open source tools which enable anyone to label their images for free and to benefit from great functionalities.
 Keep reading to find out which are the 10 best open source tools for computer vision annotation!

 Our absolute favorite open source labeling tool is Label Studio by Heartex Inc. We recently featured the enterprise version of the tool in our 2021 article because we were impressed by its versatility and advanced functionalities for active learning and collaboration.
 The open source version of the tool works with all types of data such as audio, text, images, videos and time series.

 It supports a wide array of annotation including image classification, object detection, semantic segmentation.
 It works with almost every type of data, such as audio, image, text, and HTML and has a unique configuration setup called Labeling Config where you can design your own customized UI.
 It has a variety of algorithm-driven automation features, including a pre-labeling option that can pre-label data based on an existing machine learning model.
 Finally, what we love about it is that it has a vibrant community of users and a very active slack channel where you can exchange tips or make requests to the team.

 The second platform on this list is Diffgram!
 Diffgram has also been featured before on our Tools we love series back when it was a paid platform.
 Since the spring of 2021, Diffgram has switched to being a fully open-source platform with optional paid managed services and enterprise support.
 We fully endorse the shift and we are very excited about its extended reach.